Hussain-Naik/PP2-Namaaz-Display/README.md

 # Namaaz Display
 ![Namaaz Display](documentation/responsive-display.png)

-The [Namaaz Display](https://hussain-naik.github.io/PP2-Namaaz-Display/) website allows people to find namaaz times for a given city location or gps coordinates.
-The website also displays a timer for time remaing to perform current prayer.
+The [Namaaz Display](https://hussain-naik.github.io/PP2-Namaaz-Display/) website allows people to find Namaaz times for a given city location or gps coordinates.
+The website also displays a timer for time remaining to perform current prayer.

 ---
 ## User stories

 ### First time visitor goals
 - As a first time visitor I want to find what time prayers are so i can perform my salaah
-- As a first time visitor I want the site Responsive on my device so that i can benifit from prayer times in any situation
+- As a first time visitor I want the site Responsive on my device so that i can benefit from prayer times in any situation
 - As a first time visitor I want the site to be easy to navigate so i do not waste much time

 ### Returning visitor goals